About Climate Now

 Opinion pieces from the environmental media generally don't appear on Climate Now, in order to avoid inadvertent bias, but op-eds from major newspapers often will be, where they are considered to be soundly scientifically based.

-Finally, Climate Now is a globally relevant news site, which means that country-specific material is minimized on the main news page, though we intend establishing an Australia-focused page as additional.
+Finally, Climate Now is a globally relevant news site, which means that country-specific material is minimized on the main news page, though I intend establishing an Australia-focused page as additional.

 Climate Now editor Roger Goodman